nztcoder/monitoring_script/README.md

 ## 📋 About The Project

 This project is a simple yet powerful system monitoring tool.
 It collects specific system metrics (CPU load, RAM usage, LVM status, etc.) and displays them on all open terminals using the `wall` command.
-The script is designed to run automatically at server startup and then every 10 minutes.

 ## ⚙️ Features